All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can GLP-1 medications cure type 2 diabetes?

 GLP-1 medications can put type 2 diabetes into remission in some patients through significant weight loss and improved insulin sensitivity.
-This is not the same as a cure.
+This isn't the same as a cure.
 If medication is stopped, diabetes may return.
 Your will monitor your status and advise on long-term management.

 Will I need to stay on other diabetes medications?

 Many patients reduce or eliminate other diabetes medications while on GLP-1 therapy.
-However, this must be done under medical supervision.
+But this must be done under medical supervision.
 Never stop or adjust diabetes medications on your own.

 How quickly will my blood sugars improve?